dfinity/portal/docs/developer-docs/integrations/sns/integrate-sns/index-integration.md

 get_account_transactions : (GetAccountTransactionsArgs) -> (GetTransactionsResult);
 ```
 Return the transactions for a given account.
+Transactions are returned in descending id order.
+Optionally, the user can specify a starting transaction id allowing to only query for transactions before this id.
+If no start is specified, the last transaction is used.

 ```
 ledger_id : () -> (principal) query;